 Previous threat assessments, somewhere in the manual it says, you know, check previous threat assessments.
 You can ask for criminal history, you're not supposed to record it and all of that.
-Was that an attribute, that previous records threat assessment so on, was -- one is behavior discipline, where they review all that document and then the other is ESE504
+Was that an attribute, that previous records threat assessment so on, was --

 MR. LOZANO: So in part two of the records review there are three required components that schools have to do.
-One is academic attendance,
+One is academic attendance, Page 92